worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/blog/dailylog061721.md

 (1020) Color annotating 00 -Kickstarter pretext now would be the best way to warm up for FAQ writing.

+(1120) Time to break from annotating...at about 2/3 complete...I want to move on to FAQ now.

 [.061721]

 \>\>